matharotheelf/CV/README.md

 #### Creative Thinker

 As well as being interested in scienece, I am also interested in art.
 I combined my creative and technological skills to develop a tool to create 360 art galleries instantly [Imaginespace](https://imaginespace.io).
-I am excited for future problem solving collaboration.
+I am excited about future projects.

 I attend life drawing classes weekly.
 I won the New College Art Prize and was a finalist in the highly competitive London Drawing Group ‘Overdrawn’ Art Prize in 2019.